scalar-labs/scalardb/docs/api-guide.md

 #### Creation Options

-In the creation operations (creating a namespace, creating a table, etc.), you can specify options that are maps of option name and value (`Map<String, String>`).
+In the creation operations (creating a namespace, creating a table, etc.), you can specify options that are maps of option names and values (`Map<String, String>`).
-With the options, we can set storage adapter specific configurations
+With the options, we can set storage adapter specific configurations.

 Currently, we can set the following options for the storage adapters: